ryandeussing/jimhopper/_consequences-of-abuse/shame.md

 As many women have pointed out, all of these degrading and controlling stereotypes of women add an additional layer of shame to that already built into sexual exploitation, abuse and assault.
 Again, it's different from the additional layer of shame that men experience, but a powerful force all the same.

 I do not want to compare the suffering or shame of male and female victims of sexual abuse or assault in a way that pits them against each other.
-And every person, whether male or female (or some other gendered identity) is a unique individual.
-It is worth noting, however, that for many boys and men who have been sexually abused, the shameful feeling that they aren't – and can never be – 'real men' can make it very hard for them to feel safe telling anyone what happened or asking for help with the effects their unwanted or abusive sexual experience.
+And every person, whether male or female (or some other gender identity) is a unique individual.

+It is worth noting, however, that for many boys and men who have been sexually abused, there is an additional layer of shame – the feeling that they aren't, and can never be, 'real men' – which can make it very hard for them to feel safe telling anyone what happened or asking for help.

 ## Extreme Shame and Its Sources

 As if I haven't already covered enough reasons that harmful unwanted or abusive childhood experiences can cause shame, some men and women experience very extreme shame – shame so intense that it can be crippling, and so intense that it is continually driving many thoughts and behaviors, including constantly trying to ‘prove themselves.’

 There are still other, deeper and older, sources of such extreme shame.
-Even when the shame seems to be all about particular harmful sexual experiences, it may be as much or more a deep-seated shame learned in their youngest years and earliest relationships.
+Even when the shame seems to be all about particular harmful childhood experiences, it may be as much or more a deep-seated shame learned in their youngest years and earliest relationships.

 What do I mean?
 It will take some explaining, but I encourage you to read on and think about whether what follows might apply to you.